firefox-devtools/firefox-devtools.github.io/README.md

 # Firefox Developer Tools

 Welcome!
-[Firefox](https://www.mozilla.org/firefox/) DevTools is an open source toolbox for inspecting, debugging, and modifying web code.
-We work closely with the community in the development and design of our projects.
+Firefox DevTools is a set of tools for inspecting and editing web code.
+We work closely with the community and are always happy to welcome new contributors.

 Help us maintain an inclusive environment by following our [code of conduct](CODE_OF_CONDUCT.md).